FlyinKat/CSC309_A3/DESIGN/design.md

 ###Software architecture

-Our project will be using with Python and Django framework with PostgreSQL as the database.
+Our project will be using with Python and Django REST framework with PostgreSQL as the database.
 It will use Django's modified MVC design pattern; Model-Template-View.

 The following is a high level view of our projects architecture.